Get started with Surface RT or Surface 2

 - Add your stuff.
 You can easily copy or move music, pictures, videos, and documents to your Surface.
 For info on how to do this, see Move files to your Surface.

 - Choose colors and pictures.
-For info on changing your background, colors, and account picture see Personalize your PC.
+For info on changing your background, colors, and account picture see Customize Surface and app settings.

 Connect a printer, a mouse, speakers, or a second screen

 - USB.
 Surface has a full-size USB port, so you can connect a printer, a mouse, or even an external hard drive.
-For info about this, see Connect a USB mouse, printer, and more.
+For info about this, see Using your Surface USB port.

 - Bluetooth.
 Surface also supports Bluetooth devices like phones, speakers, headsets, mice, and keyboards.
 For more info, see Add a Bluetooth device.